MetaMetre/home/index.md

 -	The owners of virtual land under the tower get the profit from all mall’s income monthly.

->For internal payments the MetaMetre mall use the NFTs as a stablecoin function.

 ### How it works infographic